-How to Keep Mildew out of Your RV
+The Best Ways to Keep Mildew Out of Your RV

 How to Inspect an RV for Dampness

 There are a number of things you can do to seek out problems.

 Your first indication is smell.
 Mildew has a distinct odor that is slightly nauseating and makes a closed up coach smell worse than just "musty."
 If you smell this odor when entering any RV, it's time to start searching for its cause.
 In most cases, water infiltration and condensation are the culprits.
 However, they hide themselves well.
 Therefore, you need to

 - open upper cabinet drawers and look up toward the ceiling, especially in the corners,

 - check floors behind couches and beneath the dash for discoloration or dampness,